Wolverhampton Wanderers F.C.

 Wolverhampton Wanderers Football Club (/ˌwʊlvərˈhæmptən/ WUUL-vər-HAMP-tən), commonly referred to as Wolves, is a professional football club based in Wolverhampton, England.
-The club competes in the Premier League, the top tier of English football.
+The club competes in the EFL Championship, the second tier of English football.
 The club has played at Molineux Stadium since moving from Dudley Road in 1889.
 The club's traditional kit consists of old gold shirts and socks with black shorts.
 Since 1979, the kit has also featured the club's "wolf's head" logo.
-Long-standing rivalries exist with other clubs from the West Midlands, including Aston Villa, Stoke City, and Birmingham City but the main one being the Black Country derby contested with West Bromwich Albion.
+Long-standing rivalries exist with other clubs from the West Midlands, including Aston Villa, Stoke City, and Birmingham City, but the main one is the Black Country derby contested with West Bromwich Albion.
 Since 2016, the club has been owned by the Chinese conglomerate Fosun International.

 Formed as St. Luke's F.C. in 1877, the club changed name to Wolverhampton Wanderers two years later and became one of the founding members of the Football League in 1888.
 They won the FA Cup for the first time in 1893, and again as a Second Division team in 1908 following the club's relegation two years previously.
 They fell to the third tier in 1923, but went on to win the Third Division North in 1923–24 and the Second Division in 1931–32.
 The team was crowned English League champions three times – in 1953–54, 1957–58 and 1958–59 – all under the management of Stan Cullis.
 Wolves also won another two FA Cup finals, in 1949 and 1960.
 Relegated in 1965, after 26 consecutive seasons in the top flight, they secured promotion back to the First Division in 1966–67.
 Wolves won the League Cup in 1974 and 1980, and again won the Second Division title in 1976–77.